catid/blog2022/content/posts/auto_codegen.md

 * "Coder always writes syntatically correct Python"
 * "Think step by step"
 * "After careful consideration"
-* Give it at about 2 examples.
+* Give it about 2 examples.
 * Do not add a space after the colon in the final [|Coder|] prompt.

 ## Technique 2: Parsing the Output of the LLM